PraiseThe-Fool/SleepingSquid/README.md

 - That Time I Gon Reincarnated As A Slime
 - Skip And Loader
 - Cells At Work
-- The Earth Is Online
 - Journey To The West
 - Solo Leveling
 - (BATF) Beginning After The End
 - Mieruko-Chan
-- Sasaki To Miyano
-- (GND) Guildmate Next Door
-- 16647 (I'M GONNA GET ATTACKED)
 - Special Civil Servant
 - Greatest Estate Developer
 - (TOTCF) Trash Of The Count's Family
-- Duke's Private Tutor
-- Dear Door
 - Leveling Up, By Only Eating!
-- Don't Mess With The Puppy
 - The Exiled Reincarnated Heavy Knight Is      Unrivalled In Game Knowledge
-- Eternal Contract
 - The Old Man Reincarnated As A Villainess
 - Dungeon Reset
 - Regressing With The King's Power

 GOATS (I LOVE)
-- LOTM Lord Of The Mysteries
+- LOTM Lord Of The Mysteries (Action,Fantasy)
-- ORV Omniscient Reader's Viewpoint
+- ORV Omniscient Reader's Viewpoint (Action)
 - NETKAMA PUNCH!!!
+(BL)
-- The Boy And The Wolf
+- The Boy And The Wolf (Action,BL)
-- Horimiya
+- Horimiya (Slice Of Life)

 Danmeis
 - SVSS Scum Villai's Self-Saving System